dezeroku/serverless-scheduler/k8s/README.md

 # Kubernetes manifests

-TODO: properly handle RBAC permissions
 TODO: some bad stuff happens when you do many operations that work on same deployment in a short time, seems to be under control with normal usage

 By default monitor-page namespace is used.
 Currently there is one user limit for deployment (just naming stuff).
-Postgres DB is set up in the cluster already, and it's not described in these manifests.
+Postgres DB set up requires `postgres-operator`.

 These secrets have to be manually provided:
 * `secret-registry` that contains `dockerconfigjson` data required to access private Docker registry.